DKISTDC/dkist/docs/tutorial/6_downloading_data.md

 ## Dataset and downloading

 For this section we don't recommend that you run the download commands as we go through the workshop unless you're willing to wait for them to complete, which may take some time.
-First let's reload the VISP dataset we were using before.
+First let's load the VISP dataset we were using before.
+This time we'll download the ASDF using Fido rather than loading the sample data.
+This is so that we can continue using a dataset we're familiar with but also go through the full process of downloading both the ASDF and data files.

 ```{code-cell} ipython3
 :tags: [keep-inputs]